 Two things are required to get lean enough to participate in a bodybuilding contest.
 One, you have to slash your calories, and two; you must increase your cardio.
 However, one of the main errors both beginner and veteran bodybuilders make is the introduction of both high volume cardio and very low calories at the same time.
 This creates a great burden on the system, eventually leading to major losses of both size and strength.

-The Ideal Sunless Tan
+Preparing For A Bodybuilding Contest – The Ideal Sunless Tan

-When it's time for contest you want every muscular feature to be plainly visible to the judges.
+When it’s time for the contest you want every muscular feature to be plainly visible to the judges.
 Here are five easy steps to applying the perfect sunless tan:

 - Hair removal: if you want the tan to apply properly and uniformly you need to get rid of the hair from the area you are tanning.